MSc Chiropractic (Graduate Entry)

-The MSc Chiropractic (graduate-entry) is a 2 year course to provide you with an accelerated route to the profession.
-Delivered by the School of Chiropractic. *This course is subject to validation.
+The MSc Chiropractic (Graduate Entry) course is a two year and three month course and provides you with an accelerated route to profession.
+Delivered by the School of Chiropractic.
+Accredited by the General Chiropractic Council.

-Train to become a chiropractor in two years using your previous degree in health science as the foundation of your clinical training.
+Train to become a chiropractor in two years and three months using your previous degree in health science as the foundation of your clinical training.

 Central to your learning experience will be patient contact in our onsite clinic and through our clinical services where you will be expected to observe colleagues and begin to develop the skills required for patient management from the start of your course.